odoocker/odoocker/README.md

 2. 📦 **Easy Setup:** Clone, configure `.env` file, and you're ready to deploy.
 3. 🔒 **Secure:** Automatic SSL certificate renewal to keep your data safe (for production only).

 In essence, Odoocker isn't just another tool, it's a philosophy.
-So, whether you’re a seasoned Odoo veteran or just starting your journey, Odoocker is here to make sure it’s smooth sailing all the way.
+So, whether you’re a seasoned Odoo veteran or just starting your journey, Odoocker is here to make your journey easier.

 ## Contents